Italian grammar can be intimidating. Know the rules with these simple notes, then practice with these audio resources. Learning should be fun!

 By STEFANO LODOLA

-Have you ever thought you can love learning grammar?
-Learning Italian grammar doesn’t have to be neither boring nor hard.
-That’s exactly I have created fun and friendly Italian grammar exercises so you can enjoy learning Italian.
+That’s why I created fun and friendly Italian grammar exercises so you can enjoy learning Italian.

 Below you find short grammar notes with links to exercises taken from my audio course “Ripeti con me!”.
 This section is completely free.

 I believe Italian grammar exercises should get you ready for real-life conversations.
 In school, you were typically forced to memorize conjugations, pronouns, and verbs.
 This makes learning hard and, even after a few years, you might not be able to have a real conversation.
-Millions of people around the world are in this exact situation.
+We all want to steer clear from Italian grammar lessons that just list rules and give no examples.

 When you are learning the grammar of a new language, it can be quite beneficial to make comparisons to a language that you already know.